Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling: Methodology

 DDPM \cite{ho2020denoising} applies the linear noise schedule for $\beta$, where noise increases at a constant rate as the diffusion process proceeds.
 Since the primary concern in seismic data interpolation is the fidelity of the generated signal, as opposed to diversity, expediting the transition through the stage of high noise can facilitate the reconstruction of unknown areas.
 We adopt the following cosine schedule \cite{nichol2021improved}

 where the offset $s=0.008$ is used to prevent $\beta_t$ from being too small near $t=0$.
 The gray and blue dots in Fig. \ref{fig:alpha_subfig1} display the changing trend of $\bar{\alpha}_t$ in the training process.
 Compared with the linear noise schedule, the cosine noise schedule can decelerate the global rate of information decay.
-Meanwhile, the gray dots in Fig. \ref{fig:beta_subfig2} show the changing trend of $\beta_t$ with respect to diffusion steps during the training process.
-The reduction of the strong noise states is observable, and it can aid in the interpolation of missing locations.
-To intuitively observe the differences between the generation processes of different noise schedules, Fig. \ref{fig:Seismic interpolation Cosine Noise Schedule} illustrates the seismic data interpolation results $\hat{\boldsymbol{x}}_0$ at some middle timestamps during the reverse diffusion process.
+Meanwhile, the gray dots in Fig. \ref{fig:beta_subfig2} show the changing trend of $\beta_t$ concerning diffusion steps during the training process.
+The reduction of the strong noise states is observable, and it can facilitate the learning of seismic signals.
+To intuitively observe the differences between the generation processes of different noise schedules, Fig. \ref{fig:Seismic interpolation Cosine Noise Schedule} illustrates the seismic data interpolation results $\hat{\boldsymbol{x}}_{0,t}$ at some middle timestamps during the reverse diffusion process.
 The interpolated content at intermediate timestamps under the linear noise schedule may deviate significantly from the ground truth distribution in Fig. \ref{fig:linear_subfig1}.
 In contrast, the differences in distribution between each timestamp are much smaller under the cosine noise schedule, as shown in Fig. \ref{fig:cosine_subfig2}.
 This phenomenon occurs since the cosine noise schedule quickly passes through the high noise phase.
 Increased availability of known valid information facilitates the generation of missing regions, ensuring consistent alignment between the interpolated content and the ground truth.